PerseusDL/cite_collections/latlexent/README.md

 ##Files

-inventory_import.csv is the csv file I'll use for the import to the Google Fusion table that will serve as the main data source for the inventory.
-(Columns are urn, normalized lemma, short def, status and redirect)
+inventory_import.csv is the csv file used for the import to the Google Fusion table that serves as the main data source for the inventory.
+(Columns are urn, normalized lemma, short def, status, redirect, added_by, edited_by)

-lexicon.ttl is a sample set of triples that include the sources of the lexical entities.
-I'm just using basic vocabulary for now have made up a urn syntax for the morpheus lemmas urn:morpheus:latin:lemma:MORPHLEMMA (e.g. urn:morpheus:latin:lemma:occido1).
-We can figure out the exact vocabulary to use later, but I wanted to record the provenance of the entities in some way.
+lexicon.ttl is a set of triples that include the sources of the lexical entities.
+I'm just using very basic vocabulary for now.
+For future work we need to explore standard ontologies for lexical resources including GOLD, Olia, LMM, Lemon, etc.

 `lexicalentityurn rdfs:label normalizedlemma`
+`lexicalentityurn dcterms:description shortdef`

-`lexicalentityurn rdfs:isDefinedBy lexiconurl`
+`lexicalentityurn dcterms:isReferencedBy lexiconurl`
+`lexicalentityurn perseus:hasMorpheusLemma "lemma"@lat`

-`morpheusurn owl:sameAs lexicalentityurn`
+`lexicalentityurn dcterms:isReplacedBy lexicalentityurn`

 redirects contains list of entity urns that I think are probably ones that should either be redirected or not be in the inventory at all.
 Tab separated columns are urn, original entity text, morpheus output (if any).

-Might be good to take another pass or two through the base inventory to automatically provide redirects for named entities and verbal adjectives.

 ## Notes on Collection Creation